-MERS/Missouri Goodwill’s mission is to provide opportunities for persons with barriers to employment to work and live more independently in the community.
+MERS/Missouri Goodwill’s missions is to provide opportunities for persons with barriers to employment to work and live more independently in the community.
 MERS/Missouri Goodwill provides a variety of programs and services to help support this mission.
 Some of the many programs and services offered are career counseling, skills training, education and literacy programs, employment services, and more.

 Our organization also provides job opportunities through the Custodial and Business Contracts Division.
 Those who are hired through the MERS Goodwill Custodial and Business Contracts Division become well-trained and reliable workers.
 MERS Goodwill is then able to better serve local businesses with services like office cleaning, snow removal, paper processing, and more.
 The revenue from these services then goes back into more training and education programs, so that we can continue to provide reliable, quality contracted business services.

 MERS/Missouri Goodwill is a non-profit organization and funds all of its programs through the generous donations of others.
 Whether it’s a monetary donation, auto donation, or clothing donation to one of our retail locations, be assured that your generous contributions are being utilized to fuel and enhance the community.
 Also, if you shop at any of our MERS Goodwill retail locations, the proceeds from your purchases also go towards our mission.